 What are the hazards?
 Who might be harmed and how?
 What are you already doing?
 Do you need to do anything else to control this risk?
 Action by who?
-Action l when? ру Г Oone 1 Boys may be in danger when swimming.
+Action by when?
+Done Boys may be in danger when swimming.
 All pupils are assessed on their swimming ability in the shallow end of the pool, before being allowed to swim out of their depth.
 Pupils are taught how to enter/leave the pool safely.
 Pupils know not to enter the pool without supervision and permission.
 Two lifeguards are on duty at all times at the pool.
 At least one member of games staff on-site is first aid trained.
 Reinforce expectations of behaviour and reaffirm constant dangers of water before each session.
-All staff/games staff who are taking swimming sessions Sept 2020 Y ( Poor behaviour when swimming Boys may be harmed in or outside the pool where it is dangerous.
+All staff/games staff who are taking swimming sessions Sep 2024 Y Poor behaviour when swimming Boys may be harmed in or outside the pool where it is dangerous.
 Basic rules to apply: No running or diving, unless taking part in diving practice No dunking or pushing people into or under the water.
 No standing on or jumping onto floats No holding or standing on lane ropes When in operation the lane direction must be adhered to.
 Constant reaffirmation of pool rules and expected standards of behaviour.
-All games staff Sept 2020 Y ( Changing for swimming Boys change in rooms assigned to schools, although these may be used by other schools and their staff.
-Ensure all supervising staff are competent and understand their roles and responsibilities when supervising changing All pupils change in a children-specific changing room when at Fulham Pools.
-The changing room is monitored by staff from St Philip's and (when used simultaneously by other schools) by other schools' staff.
-All staff should adhere to the Staff Code of Conduct.
-Games staff to be aware of their expectations when boys are changing.
-All games staff Sept 2020 Y (
+All games staff Sep 2024 Y Changing for swimming Boys change in rooms assigned to schools, although these may be used by other schools and their staff. roles and responsibilities when supervising changing All pupils change in a children-specific changing room when at Games staff to be aware of their expectations when boys are changing.
+All games staff Sep 2024 Y

-Pupils or staff may be injured when swimming or playing in the sports hall.
+Pupils or staff may be injured when swimming or playing in the sports hall. trained.
+Mobile phones carried by staff and all have contact with School Office.
 Monitor after issues arise.
-All staff/games staff Sept 2020 Y Games staff are aware of those boys who have medical issues to monitor them closely - they are all highlighted on games lists.
+All staff/games staff Sep 2024 Y Games staff are aware of those boys who have medical issues to monitor them closely - they are all highlighted on games lists.
 At least one medical kit will be carried by each year group.
 Fulham Pools has first-aid trained staff on duty both by the pool (lifeguards) and behind reception.
-Special needs of specific pupils - medical, behavioural or educational Pupils may have specific needs that need catering for.
-A number of pupils are asthmatic and/or need autoinjectors. take advice from SENCO (all information on file).
-Special attention to be paid to boys with serious health concerns All games staff to check inhalers and auto-injectors are with them during games sessions and to know which boys suffer from asthma and allergies.
-All games staff Sept 2020 Y
+Special needs of specific pupils - medical, behavioural or educational take advice from SENCO (all information on file).
+All games staff to check inhalers and auto-injectors are with them during games sessions and to know which boys suffer from asthma and allergies.
+All games staff Sep 2024 Y EYFS children's particular needs Younger pupils are inexperienced and lack the strength of older pupils to recover from danger if it arises Head of Games to receive written confirmation ahead of term relating to swimming staff and their qualifications Head of Games Sep 2024